 Honoring the Sun.

-The Yule marked rebirth of the sun.
+The Yule marked the rebirth of the sun.
 During the festive season, the Vikings could make large wheels of pine and light them of fire.
 They could then roll them down a hill in honor of the sun.
-The round shape of the wreaths also symbolised the cyclical nature of the sun and also served as a reflection of Norse conception of time.
+The round shape of the wreaths also symbolized the cyclical nature of the sun and also served as a reflection of the Norse conception of time.

 Light and Blessings.